The king of Burgundy

 A Guide to Pinot Noir

 As one of the oldest cultivated grapes in the world, Pinot Noir is truly an ancient variety.
 Its exact birthplace remains a topic of debate among historians, but it is widely believed to have emerged in the Burgundy region of France.
-Its French origins are displayed by its name, "pinot," meaning pine cone, and "noir," meaning black.
-This choice of name is a testament to the grape's tight, pine cone-shaped clusters and dark-hued skin.
+Its name references the grape's tight, pinecone-shaped clusters and dark-hued skin, with "pinot" coming from the French word for pinecone, and "noir" meaning black.

-The details over who introduced Pinot Noir to the Burgundy region are debated (one theory is that the Romans introduced the grape to the area, another is that Pinot Noir was brought over before the Roman invasion - perhaps by the Aedui people), but it is thought to have been cultivated there since at least the 1st century AD during the time of Roman rule when vineyards began being implemented more expansively in French winemaking regions.
+The details over who introduced Pinot Noir to the Burgundy region are debated.
+One theory is that the Romans introduced the grape to the area, another is that Pinot Noir was brought over before the Roman invasion - perhaps by the Aedui people.
+Regardless of who introduced the grape to French soil) Pinot Noir is thought to have been cultivated there since at least the 1st century AD, during the time of Roman rule when vineyards began being implemented more expansively in French winemaking regions.

-Pinot Noir exhibits an elegance and subtlety that makes it as suitable for people new to drinking red wine as seasoned wine enthusiasts.
-Its low to medium body, softer tannins, and balanced acidity create a harmonious, silky texture that many may find easy to drink compared to fuller-bodied red wines with harsher tannins.
+If you’re new to red wine, pinot noir might be a good place to start your journey.
+Pinot Noir exhibits a vibrant subtlety that makes it as suitable for people new to drinking red wine as seasoned wine enthusiasts.
+Its wines typically possess a light to medium body, softer tannins, and balanced acidity, along with a harmonious, silky texture that many find more palatable compared to fuller-bodied red wines with harsher tannins.
 Notable emerging aromas and flavors include red fruit notes, such as cherry, raspberry, and strawberry, plus earthy undertones and hints of spice.

 Of course, not all Pinot Noir tastes and smells exactly the same.
-Several factors can influence the outcome of Pinot Noir's characteristics, including:
+Several factors can influence the outcome of a pinot noir wine’s characteristics, including:

 Age of the wine.
 Younger Pinot Noir which has yet to develop many layers of quality boasts vibrant and fresh fruit flavors.
 As the wine matures, it becomes a more complex and nuanced drink, with flavors deepening into dark fruits, truffles, and forest floor characteristics.